About the List

 Cowboy BBQ Dinner Around A Campfire

-Tanque Verde Guest Ranch: Tucson at the far east end of Speedway
+Tanque Verde Guest Ranch: Tucson at the far east end of Speedway.

-Fine Dining (relatively expensive but worth it.)
+Fine Dining (kind of expensive but worth it)

 Arizona Inn: Tucson on Elm near University Medical Center